• Skip to primary navigation

 Unbaked pie shell made from an easy all-butter pie dough recipe that you put together in the food processor

-Inevitably, when you make a pie, you will be left with a pile of pie dough scraps.
+When you make a pie, you will inevitably be left with a pile of pie dough scraps.
 Gather them up and press them together to shape them into a disk and use them to make pie crust cookies!

 applebutterpie